 Force Turbos' Ski-Doo Rotax 850 E-TEC Turbo System is designed specifically for all Ski-Doo Rotax 850 E-TEC units, including the Summit X (2017-2020).

-Our HO (High Output with Stock and Auxiliary Controller) system is built to maximize the performance of your sled.
-The HO system is designed for 6-10lbs PSI.
+Our system is built to maximize the performance of your sled.
+This system is designed for 3-10 psi of boost.

 With its lightweight design, the Ski-Doo Rotax 850 E-TEC Turbo System adds less than 12 pounds.